open-component-model/ocm-spec/doc/proposal/03-component-repository.md

 ### DeleteComponentDescriptor

-A *Component Descriptor* defines the artefacts of a component version and many processes rely on this information.
+A *Component Descriptor* defines the artifacts of a component version and many processes rely on this information.
 Therefore, *Component Descriptors* uploaded to a *Component Repository* SHOULD be immutable.
 Nevertheless, a *Component Repository* MAY provide a method to delete *Component Descriptors*.